Local browser access for AI agents

 A small local bridge, not another browser cloud.

 Agent Browser Gateway combines a Chrome extension, a macOS menu bar gateway, and the abg CLI.
-The extension has no host permissions, the gateway listens on 127.0.0.1, and the product does not include analytics or telemetry.
+The extension has no default host permissions, optional all-tabs access is local opt-in, the gateway listens on 127.0.0.1, and the product does not include analytics or telemetry.

 A